 - Wear glasses and hearing aids as needed.

 - Get plenty of sleep by staying active during the day, limiting naps as well as caffeine.
 End each day with a calming activity, such as listening to quiet music or reading.

-For specialized care assistance for those with dementia or delirium, or any other chronic condition, contact the leading Atlanta dementia care team at Atlanta Home Care Partners by calling (404) 228-0103 any time.
+For specialized home health care in Decatur for those with dementia or delirium, or any other chronic condition, contact the leading Atlanta dementia care team at Atlanta Home Care Partners by calling (404) 228-0103 any time.
 Please see our full service area.